truptigaonkar/mandatory-cms2/README.md

-## Ecommerce site using backend Cockpit and REACT
+## Ecommerce site using backend Cockpit and REACT - [Live Demo]( https://truptigaonkar.github.io/mandatory-cms2/)
 ### Instructions

 Create an Ecommerce site using Cockpit as a backend.